Nesper94/Metabiome/documentation/source/tutorial.rst

 In addition to taxonomic profiling, you can also predict the taxonomic identity of your metagenomic samples by taxonomic binning.
-You can perform the taxonomic binning with DNA-to-protein classifiers like Kaiju or with DNA-to-DNA classifiers like Kraken2.
+You can perform the taxonomic binning with DNA-to-protein classifiers like `Kaiju <http://kaiju.binf.ku.dk/>`_ or with DNA-to-DNA classifiers like `Kraken2 <https://github.com/DerrickWood/kraken2/wiki>`_.

 Using Kaiju
 ...........